foo-dogsquared/freebies-hunt-api/src/list.md

 - [Firebase](https://firebase.google.com/) | **(Integration with this is also somewhat of a pain but it's very worth if you're looking for a generous free tier platform service.)** A platform as a service backed by Google.
 Provides integration with built-in database, crash reporting, authentication, cloud storage, and so much more.
 The free-tier service from here is quite generous though it needs a bit of extra steps to integrate your app with it (I think).
 - [GitHub](https://github.com/) | **(You have [GitHub Pages](https://pages.github.com/) which at the very least can serve static files pretty well.)** It's the most popular remote Git repository hosting service right now.
 Also includes a [code sharing tool](https://gist.github.com) and [a lot of integrated services](https://github.com/marketplace).
 - [GitLab](https://gitlab.com/) | **(Like GitHub, they also provide [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) which can serve static files.)** Includes unlimited ~~blade~~ free privated repos and an integrated continuous integration/continuous delivery (CI/CD) services.
+- [Glitch](https://glitch.com/) | **(Personally recommend it for your hobby projects especially if you're looking for a platform for the backend of your apps.)** A platform for your apps
 - [Heroku](http://heroku.com/) | **(Recommended, if you're starting with back-end development.
 I find it easy to deploy apps with it.)** Easy to deploy system for backend of your apps.
 Supports a wide variety of tech stacks such as for Python, PHP, Node, and Ruby on Rails.
 - [Microsoft Azure | Free Tier](https://azure.microsoft.com/en-us/free/) | Includes a year of free trial for their premium products such as Linux and Windows virtual machines, file storage, and SQL databases.
 - [Netlify](http://netlify.com/) | **(Also comes with ways on how to make your static site be dynamic or something.)** Their free options is pretty much amazing for static websites.